Best Vegan Blueberry Muffins

 Ingredients

-- 1/2 cup less refined sugar brown sugar, maple syrup, or date paste
+• 1/2 cup brown sugar or maple syrup, or date sugar

 Instructions